 FROM THE PROFS: Waitress’ weeping turns to joy

 Editor’s Note: The following is the first in an ongoing series in which we ask our professors to share a personal experience of everyday evangelism.
-This first entry is from evangelism professor Matt Queen.
+This first entry is from the testimony of evangelism professor Matt Queen.

 “Has anyone told you today that Jesus loves you?”

 Matt Queen, L.R.
 Scarborough Chair of Evangelism at Southwestern Seminary, asked this of his waitress at an Applebee’s restaurant in Easley, S.C., during Revive This Nation earlier this year.
 Queen often attempts to evangelize his servers, typically by first asking if he can pray for them, then actually praying for them (with them present, if possible), and then sharing the Gospel and inviting a response before he leaves.
 In this particular instance, however, Queen sensed the need to be more direct.

 Somewhat unexpectedly, this question elicited an emotional response from the waitress.
 In Queen’s words, “the biggest crocodile tears began to flow from her eyes.”

 Through her tears, the waitress shared that, in fact, her mother had communicated this truth to her earlier that day.
 Queen continued, “Has there been a time when you received the forgiveness of Jesus and His love?”
 The waitress replied, “Yes, I’ve done that.”